siryacaiazza/emotion-detector/README.md

 The data used for this project can be found at this [link](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio).
 The data is retrieved from the RAVDESS dataset, which contains full AV files, video-only and audio-only files, both of speech and song.
 The portion used contains 1440 files, all speech and audio-only: 24 actors (12 males, 12 females) acted different emotion for a total of 60 times each.
 Speech emotions include calm, happy, sad, angry, fearful, surprise and disgust.
 Each phrase is produced at two levels of emotional intensity, normal and strong, except for the neutral emotion.
-Each audio name consists of a 7 part numerical identifier, which indicate the audio's charateristics:
+Each audio name consists of a 7 part numerical identifier, which indicate the audio's characteristics:
 - **Part 1**: Modality (01 = full-AV, 02 = video-only, 03 = audio-only), the files used are all audio-only.
 - **Part 2**: Vocal Channel (01 = speech, 02 = song), the files used are all speech.
 - **Part 3**: Emotion (01 = neutral, 02 = calm, 03 = happy, 04 = sad, 05 = angry, 06 = fearful, 07 = disgust, 08 = surprised).